Frogs for sale

 American Green Tree Frogs are typically bright green with a lateral white/cream stripe that runs from their lip half way down their body.

 Available to Order Argentinian Horned Frog Ceratophrys cranwelli

-The Argentine Horned Frog also known commonly as the Pacman frog.
-It comes from the rainforests of Argentina, Uruguay and Brazil.
-A voracious eater, it will attempt to swallow anything that moves close to its mouth.
+The Argentine Horned Frog also known commonly as the Pacman frog; comes from the rainforests of Argentina, Uruguay and Brazil.
+A voracious eater that will attempt to swallow anything that moves close to its mouth.